Burnsedia/Burnsedia/README.md

 ## 🧠 About Me

-Arch Linux enthusiast, former basement apartment dweller, and open-source fan.
+Arch Linux evangelist and open-source enthusiast.
+Former basement apartment dweller, now living proof that you can rewrite your story, embrace your quirks, and make a real impact.

-I worked my way out of poverty, one line of code at a time—embracing self-improvement and personal growth along the way.
+Proudly autistic and neurodiverse.
+I worked my way out of poverty, one line of code at a time—leveling up my style, mindset, and skills through self-improvement and personal growth.

-- Proudly autistic and neurodiverse.
 - Big fan of the EFF, digital freedom, and open-source software.
+- Advocate for tech accessibility, inclusivity, and lifelong learning.
+- Building software that empowers individuals.
 - Co-organizer of PyATL, Atlanta’s Python user group—building community and empowering fellow developers.
-- Advocate for tech accessibility, inclusivity, and lifelong learning.
+- Self-taught, always tinkering, learning, and pushing boundaries.
 - Always tinkering, learning, and sharing knowledge.

 ## 🚀 Tech Stack